Kevin Lee Sun performs a rarely heard, diverse piano repertoire that evokes empathy in listeners and relates to current society.

 With “probing seriousness” (Performing Arts Monterey Bay) and “a stunningly beautiful palette of colors” (Peninsula Reviews), Sun interprets music old and new.
 In 2011, Sun won the Silver Medal at the Virginia Waring International Piano Competition in California for his performances of the classical canon.
 In 2021, for his visionary programming of 20th-century music, he was the sole pianist to be named Finalist of the Berlin Prize for Young Artists in Germany.

 These honors have led Sun to perform a diverse repertoire around the world, including at the Elbphilharmonie in Hamburg, the Arnold Schoenberg Center in Vienna, the Villa Elisabeth in Berlin, and the Banff Centre in Canada.
-Masterworks for solo piano that Sun has performed in recital include Bach’s Goldberg Variations, Schubert’s Wanderer Fantasy, Schumann’s Kreisleriana, Rzewski's The People United Will Never Be Defeated!, and Hyo-shin Na’s Rain Study.
+Masterworks for solo piano that Sun has performed in recital include Bach’s Goldberg Variations, Schubert’s Wanderer Fantasy, Schumann’s Kreisleriana, Schoenberg's Suite, and Hyo-shin Na’s Rain Study.
+His debut album, Rzewski: The People United Will Never Be Defeated!, was released in 2024 on the Navona Records label, and it is streaming worldwide.

 Setting Sun apart from other classical pianists is his research acumen.
-Sun earned his B.A.S. in biology and classics at Stanford University, then his M.M. in piano at the San Francisco Conservatory of Music, where he served as Piano Department Assistant.
+Sun earned his B.A.S. in biology and classics at Stanford University (2015), then his M.M. in piano at the San Francisco Conservatory of Music (2017), where he served as Piano Department Assistant.
 In the subsequent three years, he was a Stanford Medical School student.
-Three years after that, he earned his D.M.A. at the Eastman School of Music.
+Three years after that, he earned his D.M.A. at the Eastman School of Music (2023).
 With his diverse educational background, Sun has co-authored numerous peer-reviewed journal articles of original research in the fields of psychiatry, student mentorship, and Platonic philosophy.

 Throughout his life, Sun has been proud to teach and learn from LGBTQ+ community members, neurodivergent transition-age youth, and English language learners.
 He has advocated for these students annually in national conference presentations for the College Music Society, the Music Teachers National Association, the American Academy of Child and Adolescent Psychiatry, and the Klingenstein Third Generation Foundation.